T3rr8us-P4nk/EvilWifi/README.md

 # EvilWifi

 ## Description
-EvilWifi is a tool that allows you to create fake captive portals using ESP8266 NodeMCU, making it a useful tool for network testing and security research.
+"EvilWifi" is a tool for creating fake captive portal using ESP8266 NodeMCU.
+This tool allows you to set up a deceptive Wi-Fi network that captures user information when they attempt to connect.
+It can be used for educational purposes to demonstrate potential security risks or for penetration testing.

 ## Features
 - Create a fake captive portal.